rkgallaway/about-me-2/README.md

 * Any Links you used as reference

 ### Reflections and Comments and Collaborators
-* Consider including the answers to your daily journal and submission questions here
+* Collaborators - Lorenzo and Shelby!
 * This is also a good place to reflect on the tools and resources used and learned